What to do in Suzhou in the winter

 I am not a big shopper, but I can spend half a day in the mall looking and touching everything.
 And if there is something in Suzhou, that’s malls: Aeon, Times Square, Yuanrong, Shinkong, Eslite, Suzhou Center, In City, Link City… and these are only some of the ones in the Industrial Park!
 Can all of them survive?
 Anyway, apart from the usual shops and restaurants, Chinese malls sometimes also have entertainment options.
 The recently opened Suzhou Center (I was there last weekend and now the amount of people is bearable) has an ice rink, a snowboard simulator, a videogame arcade and ponies.
 Almost all malls have a play area for children with ball pits, carousels and soft things.
 And, of course, cinema (Chinese movies normally have English subtitles and foreign movies are not dubbed, except for animation) and karaoke, which brings me to the next point…

 I know most Western people are not too fond of karaoke and I just can’t understand why.
 I love it!
-Also, karaoke is not only a night-time activity; they are actually open from around noon and during the day, the room price is cheaper.
+Also, karaoke is not only a night-time activity; they are actually open from around noon and during the day the room price is cheaper.
 Most of them have a wide selection of English songs, although not to much of other Western languages (they have Despacito though).
 My favourite KTV is the AK one in Jinghe Plaza (subway line 1, Times Square stop, exit 3), the one in the fancy new mall across the Shangri-La hotel in the New District is also good (subway line 1, Amusement Park stop).
 If you want to try it by yourself first before committing to a night-long event, you can check the karaoke cabins that have sprung like mushrooms in many malls.
 They can fit 1-2 people, you pay by time, with prices being something like 20 or 30 RMB per 15 minutes, and there are a few old English songs to choose.
-They come equipped with curtains if you don’t walk passersby to see your pop star efforts.
+They come equipped with curtains if you don’t want passersby to see your pop star efforts.

 Actually, I’m not sure if malls and sport courts have air filters.
 I kind of doubt it.
 But well, even if the air inside is as bad as outside, I feel a bit better about being inside (this is all in my head, of course).
 There are many options for indoors sports in Suzhou, and you’ll pardon me for focusing on the Industrial Park side of the city, but that’s what I know best.
 There’s the Xinghai swimming pool and the sports centre upstairs where you can play badminton and squash, there’s another centre with swimming pool called Teenagers Activity Center close to Nanshi Jie subway stop, and another big sports centre with basketball and badminton courts in the Dushuhu campus of Suzhou university.
 There are many, many more inside ex-factories that closed along Suhong Rd.
 There are also several bowling courts.
 Looks like the two I’ve been to in Suzhou have closed, but Dianping (a very useful app/website if you read Chinese) says there is one in Ligongdi and another in the Aeon mall, among others.